dunn/vagrant-centos/README.md

 `VBoxHeadless` will run for at least 10 minutes with no output.
 When it finishes, Vagrant will package a .box to the boxes subdirectory.

 Congratulations!
 You have just created a new Vagrant CentOS server box.
+Add it to the Vagrant box list with `vagrant box add boxes/centos70-x86_64.box --name centos7`

 Specification
 -------------